 And as a person, I think songwriting, for me, became the pursuit of truth.
 Because being honest with yourself is so hard sometimes.
 And, and really, really facing matters of fact as they are.
 It’s kind of hard when they’re just plain emotions or plain English, you know?
 Songwriting really, really helped me understand what the matter of fact is, you know?
 I can really be honest with myself and open to understanding what a feeling is, as opposed to hiding from it or pretending it’s something else, you know.

 As an aside, are you still a big fan of mittens?

 Jonah Yano: Yeah, totally! [laughs] I’ve been rocking the same pair all winter.
-It’s like… this like white and black pair with like snowflakes all over them and they did me good.
+It’s like… this like white and black pair with snowflakes all over them and they did me good.
 They’re made of wool I think.
 Love a good pair of mittens.
-Their so comfortable, so much better than gloves.
+They’re so comfortable, so much better than gloves.

 I’m just happy we share the same appreciation for them.

 Absolutely!
 I mean, come on, they’re like socks for your hands.

 Jonah Yano: Yeah, dude!
 Exactly!
 And imagine wearing toe socks all the time.
 No way!
 And then imagine your shoes being separated into toes?
 Come on.

 Yeah, a leather glove is fine, but you can’t beat that comfort.